Turnip-Labs/bta-example-mod-kotlin/README.md

 - Minecraft Development plugin (Optional, but highly recommended)

 ## Setup instructions

-1. Click the `Use this template` button on this repo's page above.
+1. Click the `Use this template` button on this repo's page above (Will only appear if logged in).
 Choose `Create a new repository`, you will be redirected to a new page.
 Enter your repo's name and description, and hit `Create repository`.
-   To get your project, open IntelliJ IDEA and click `Get from VCS`.
+   To get your project, open IntelliJ IDEA and click `Clone Repository` (`Get from VCS` on older versions).
 Select `Repository URL` and enter your repo's url

 2. After the project has finished importing, close it and open it again.
    If that does not work, open the right sidebar with `Gradle` on it, open `Tasks` > `fabric` and run `ideaSyncTask`.